mrOmegamilkyman/dotfiles/README.md

 ## setup

-you'll to install a few things
+you'll need to install a few things

 ### nvim